Cashless Payment in Japan: The 2025 Survival Guide for Foreign Residents

 Keeping fees low

 Disable Dynamic Currency Conversion at overseas-issued card terminals.
-If your home bank adds foreign-transaction fees, route funds through a multi-currency account (Wise, Revolut) and top-up in yen.
+If your home bank adds foreign-transaction fees, route funds through a multi-currency account (such as Wise or Revolut) and top-up in yen.

 Security, Taxes, and the Few Places Cash Still Wins

-Japan’s fraud rate is low, yet good hygiene matters.
+Japan’s fraud rate is low, yet care matters.

 • Turn on biometrics and low daily limits.